microsoft/vscode-docs/docs/python/python-tutorial.md

 ![Program output in a Python terminal](images/tutorial/output-in-terminal.png)

-There are three other ways you can run Python file within VS Code:
+There are three other ways you can run Python code within VS Code:

 - Right-click anywhere in the editor window and select **Run Python File in Terminal** (which saves the file automatically):